 After listening to her enthusiastic and heartfelt account, I knew that my ride today would have to be in the Mis Valley, where the road passes not far from California (you can only go there on foot).
 I drove up the Cordevole valley, parked in front of an 800-year-old ex-hospice (now an HQ of the forest service), changed into my kit, and set off.
-I crossed the river on a swaying, oscillating suspension bridge, headed up a one-lane road that leads to a tiny hamlet where my husband and I were once accosted by a deranged parrot, passed yet another hospice, this one 650 years old and inhabited by cloistered nuns, and soon after reached the entrance to the valley.
+I crossed the river on a swaying, oscillating suspension bridge, headed up a one-lane road that leads to a tiny hamlet where my husband and I were once menaced by a deranged parrot, passed yet another hospice, this one 650 years old and inhabited by cloistered nuns, and soon after reached the entrance to the valley.

 A cyclist not familiar with the valley would probably be inclined to turn around and go back where he came from.
 The first section of road, along the west side of the lake (formed by a dam across the Mis), passes through nine forbidding, unlit tunnels, some with sketchy pavement, most with water dripping from the ceiling and forming puddles on the road.
-The most fascinating part of the ride is along the east side, through a gorge and five more tunnels with a savage and frightening aspect.
+The most fascinating part of the ride is along the east side, through a gorge and five more tunnels with a savage and fearsome aspect.
 All along the way, you’re accompanied by the music of rushing streams, and waterfalls tumbling into the Mis.
 The wind rustles the branches of trees and bushes.
 There are no other sounds.
 Cliffs tower overhead, and there’s always the possibility of falling rocks.
 There are few cars and fewer cyclists, and it can be a lonely, even disquieting and ominous place, for those who don’t feel at home in a place where there are few signs of human habitation, and the ones that you do see were damaged in the ’66 flood and abandoned.
 The road itself remained closed until 1995.

-Just before one of the narrow tunnels there’s a spot which offers a fascinating view of the gorge, and I stopped there to enjoy it and take photos.
+Just before one of the narrow tunnels, which are hewn crudely into the rock, there’s a spot which offers a fascinating view of the gorge, and I stopped there to enjoy it and take photos.
 A few cars passed by and their passengers looked at me with curiosity.
 You can’t really see the view from a car, so I pointed to the gorge and held up my hand to signal stop!
 And they did!
 One young couple got out of their car and walked over to where I was standing.
 There were tourists from Bologna.
 “Is this the Cordevole?” the man asked.
 “No,” I replied, “the Mis.
 The Cordevole runs down the main valley on the other side of these mountains.”
 “Oh yes, of course, the valley we just came from,” he said.
 I was impressed that he’d learned some local geography, which I considered a sign of respect.
 Sensing his interest, I told him that the peaks towering above us were I Monti del Sole–the Mountains of the Sun–and that in spite of their cheerful name, they are anything but!
 Wild, austere, and in some places impenetrable, they are traversed by few trails, some of which, the viaz, are hair-raising chamois routes along narrow ledges, where a slip will cost you your life.